cjdelisle/cjdns/rfcs/Whitepaper.md

 routing table and to the search, then continues the search by asking them.

-Upon receiving a search response containing one's own address, a node SHOULD purge all entries from it's table whose routes begin with that route.
+Upon receiving a search response containing one's own address, a node SHOULD purge all entries from its table whose routes begin with that route.
 This will control the proliferation of redundant routes.

 The "address space distance" between any two given addresses is defined as the